Burning off that brownie! (infographic)

-I’m an all-year active commuter, using the train for part of my journey once the days get shorter.
+I’m an all-year active commuter, often using the train for part of my journey once the days get shorter.
 There are two main motivations for this – I avoid using a car wherever possible and it means my exercise is already built into my day, every day.
 Physical activity is so important for our health – and it’s even more beneficial to mental health to keep up the outside time.

 In fact, make sure you have a completely clean outfit at work at all times.
 You’re more likely to get wet in Autumn and Winter, and even if you’re just cold, it’s better to have a complete change of clothes, including underwear.